tthkit2020/WEB-CSS-Animation-Task-To-Advertise/README.md

 * float elements
 * outline - outline-offset animation
 * transform: scale animation
-* at least one button with the pressing effect animation (the button shift down a bit if you click it and returns to the original position once you release it)
+* at least one button with the pressing effect animation (the button shifts down a bit if you click it and returns to the original position once you release it)
 * at least one element with the clip-path property applied to it
 * at least one elements that has both, an image and linear-gradient background property applied
 * at least one element with :hover pseudo-class applied to it